souhailf17/Best-Carriers/README.md

 So in summary, this is a simple utility to quickly find the best carrier for a given city/day in Morocco, based on predefined data in the code.

 The application uses Flask for the backend and Jinja to dynamically generate the HTML template.

-Let me know if you need any more details on how the code works!